 The Justice James J. MARCHIANO DISTINGUISHED SERVICE AWARD

-We are thrilled to announce that the inaugural recipient of the Justice James J. Marchiano Distinguished Service Award is Raymond Robinson!
+We are thrilled to announce that the recipient of the second annual Justice James J. Marchiano Distinguished Service Award is Beth Mora!

 CCCBA Pro Bono Honor Roll